airbrake/airbrake/README.md

 ### Rails 3.x

-Add the hoptoad_notifier gem to your Gemfile.
+Add the airbrake gem to your Gemfile.
 In Gemfile:

-    gem "hoptoad_notifier", "~> 2.3"
+    gem "airbrake", "~> 2.3"

 Then from your project's RAILS_ROOT, and in your development environment, run:

     bundle install
-    script/rails generate hoptoad --api-key your_key_here
+    script/rails generate airbrake --api-key your_key_here

 That's it!

-The generator creates a file under `config/initializers/hoptoad.rb` configuring Hoptoad with your API key.
-This file should be checked into your version control system so that it is deployed to your staging and production environments
+The generator creates a file under `config/initializers/airbrake.rb` configuring Airbrake with your API key.
+This file should be checked into your version control system so that it is deployed to your staging and production environments.

 ### Rails 2.x

-Add the hoptoad_notifier gem to your app.
+Add the airbrake gem to your app.
 In config/environment.rb:

-    config.gem 'hoptoad_notifier'
+    config.gem 'airbrake'

 Then from your project's RAILS_ROOT, and in your development environment, run:

     rake gems:install
-    rake gems:unpack GEM=hoptoad_notifier
+    rake gems:unpack GEM=airbrake
-    script/generate hoptoad --api-key your_key_here
+    script/generate airbrake --api-key your_key_here

-As always, if you choose not to vendor the hoptoad_notifier gem, make sure every server you deploy to has the gem installed or your application won't start.
+As always, if you choose not to vendor the airbrake gem, make sure every server you deploy to has the gem installed or your application won't start.

-The generator creates a file under `config/initializers/hoptoad.rb` configuring Hoptoad with your API key.
-This file should be checked into your version control system so that it is deployed to your staging and production environments
+The generator creates a file under `config/initializers/airbrake.rb` configuring Airbrake with your API key.
+This file should be checked into your version control system so that it is deployed to your staging and production environments.

-### Rails 1.2.6

-Install the hoptoad_notifier gem:

-    gem install hoptoad_notifier

-Once installed, you should vendor the hoptoad_notifier gem:

-    mkdir vendor/gems
-    cd vendor/gems
-    gem unpack hoptoad_notifier

-And then add the following to the Rails::Initializer.run do |config|
-block in environment.rb so that the vendored gem is loaded.

-    # Add the vendor/gems/*/lib directories to the LOAD_PATH
-    config.load_paths += Dir.glob(File.join(RAILS_ROOT, 'vendor', 'gems', '*', 'lib'))

-Next add something like this at the bottom of your config/environment.rb:

-    require 'hoptoad_notifier'
-    require 'hoptoad_notifier/rails'
-    HoptoadNotifier.configure do |config|
-      config.api_key = 'your_key_here'
-    end

-You will also need to copy the hoptoad_notifier_tasks.rake file into your RAILS_ROOT/lib/tasks directory in order for the rake hoptoad:test task to work:

-    cp vendor/gems/hoptoad_notifier-*/generators/hoptoad/templates/hoptoad_notifier_tasks.rake lib/tasks

-As always, if you choose not to vendor the hoptoad_notifier gem, make sure every server you deploy to has the gem installed or your application won't start.

-### Upgrading From Earlier Versions of Hoptoad
+### Upgrading From Earlier Versions of Airbrake

 If you're currently using the plugin version (if you have a vendor/plugins/hoptoad_notifier directory, you are), you'll need to perform a few extra steps when upgrading to the gem version.

-Add the hoptoad_notifier gem to your app.
+Add the airbrake gem to your app.
 In config/environment.rb:

-    config.gem 'hoptoad_notifier'
+    config.gem 'airbrake'

 Remove the plugin: